ocademy-ai/machine-learning/open-machine-learning-jupyter-book/deep-learning/image-classification.md

 Example of the image classification task
 :::

-The task in Image Classification is to predict a single label (or a distribution over labels as shown here to indicate our confidence) for a given image.
+The task in image classification is to predict a single label (or a distribution over labels as shown here to indicate our confidence) for a given image.
 Images are 3-dimensional arrays of integers from 0 to 255, of size Width x Height x 3.
 The 3 represents the three color channels Red, Green, Blue.

 ## Challenges

 Since this task of recognizing a visual concept (e.g. cat) is relatively trivial for a human to perform, it is worth considering the challenges involved from the perspective of a Computer Vision algorithm.
 As we present (an inexhaustive) list of challenges below, keep in mind the raw representation of images as a 3-D array of brightness values:
 - Viewpoint variation.
-A single instance of an object can be oriented in many ways with respect to the camera,
+A single instance of an object can be oriented in many ways with respect to the camera.
 - Scale variation.
-Visual classes often exhibit variation in their size (size in the real world, not only in terms of their extent in the image),
+Visual classes often exhibit variation in their size (size in the real world, not only in terms of their extent in the image).
 - Deformation.
-Many objects of interest are not rigid bodies and can be deformed in extreme ways,
+Many objects of interest are not rigid bodies and can be deformed in extreme ways.
 - Occlusion.
 The objects of interest can be occluded.
-Sometimes only a small portion of an object (as little as few pixels) could be visible,
+Sometimes only a small portion of an object (as little as few pixels) could be visible.
 - Illumination conditions.
-The effects of illumination are drastic on the pixel level,
+The effects of illumination are drastic on the pixel level.
 - Background clutter.
-The objects of interest may blend into their environment, making them hard to identify,
+The objects of interest may blend into their environment, making them hard to identify.
 - Intra-class variation.
 The classes of interest can often be relatively broad, such as chair.
 There are many different types of these objects, each with their own appearance.

 A good image classification model must be invariant to the cross product of all these variations, while simultaneously retaining sensitivity to the inter-class variations.

 ## Pipeline of image classification

-We’ve seen that the task in Image Classification is to take an array of pixels that represents a single image and assign a label to it.
+We’ve seen that the task in image classification is to take an array of pixels that represents a single image and assign a label to it.
 Our complete pipeline can be formalized as follows:
 - Input: Our input consists of a set of N images, each labeled with one of K different classes.
 We refer to this data as the training set,
 - Learning: Our task is to use the training set to learn what every one of the classes looks like.
 We refer to this step as training a classifier, or learning a model,
 - Evaluation: In the end, we evaluate the quality of the classifier by asking it to predict labels for a new set of images that it has never seen before.
 We will then compare the true labels of these images to the ones predicted by the classifier.
 Intuitively, we’re hoping that a lot of the predictions match up with the true answers (which we call the ground truth).